biddster/node-red-contrib-ninja/README.md

 |  V | the vendor ID of the device, unique to the manufacturer |
 |  G | a number corresponding to the port that the device is attached to |

-### Receiving data from Ninja sensors and 433mz peripherals
+## Receiving data from Ninja sensors and 433mz peripherals

 A 'serial in' node is wired directly into the Ninja RX node.

-This Ninja RX node understands the JSON payloads that the cloak sends and parses them into a NodeRED message so the data can be acted upon in a NodeRED flow.
+The Ninja RX node understands the JSON payloads that the cloak sends and parses them into a NodeRED message so the data can be acted upon in a NodeRED flow.
 For example, this output can be wired into a switch node (part of NodeRED) so that action can then be taken depending upon the received data value.